Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Introduction

 In section \ref{CSBun} we set up the formulation of Chern--Simons theories on the bundle of connections via Chern--Weil theory and Chern--Simons secondary characteristic classes.

 Section \ref{Char} deals with the $p+1$--component of the Chern character for principal connections on a $U(n)$--principal bundle over a $2p+1$-dimensional manifold, $n \geq p$.
 First, we identify a certain cohomological obstruction in Chern--Simons theories and then we analyze its effects in Yang--Mill--Chern--Simons theories.
 Here, the power of variational cohomology is on display: it extracts from the Yang--Mills Euler--Lagrange form a specific counterpart to the obstruction.
 For the existence of solutions it is then necessary that the counterpart and the corresponding obstruction annihilate each other.
-This leads to a rather strong non existence theorem for solitons/instantons in Yang--Mill--Chern--Simons theories.
-We conclude the section by analyzing the consequences of this non existence theorem for the Yang--Mill--Chern--Simons theories in five dimensional (holographic) QCD in general and the Sakai-Sugimoto model in particular.
+This leads to a rather strong non existence theorem for solitons/instantons in Yang--Mill--Chern--Simons theories on compact manifolds.
+We conclude the section by discussing the consequences of this non existence theorem for the Yang--Mill--Chern--Simons theories in five dimensional (holographic) QCD.

-This article is rather lengthy because we need to review a lot of material from mathematics and theoretical physics which, while hardly esoteric, is not quite standard knowledge either.